 A collaborative project involving Virginia Tech, Stony Brook, and ICL/UTK, the Ecosystem for Programming and Executing eXtreme Applications (EPEXA) aims to create a software framework that implements high-performance methods for irregular and dynamic computations that are poorly supported by current programming paradigms.
 Employing science-driven codesign, the EPEXA team will harden a successful research prototype into an accessible, production-quality programming model that will leverage domain-specific languages (DSLs) to improve accessibility and accelerate the adoption of high-performance tools for computer scientists and domain scientists.

-The project bridges the so-called “valley of death” between a successful proof of concept and an implementation with enough quality, performance, and community support to motivate application scientists and other researchers to adopt it and push for its community use.
-Specifically, the new powerful data-flow programming model and associated parallel runtime directly address multiple challenges faced by scientists as they leverage rapidly changing computer technologies—including current massively parallel, hybrid, and many-core systems.
+The project bridges the so-called “valley of death” between a successful proof of concept and an implementation with enough quality, performance, and community support to motivate application scientists and other researchers to adopt and push for its community use.
+Specifically, the new powerful data-flow programming model and associated parallel runtime directly address multiple challenges scientists face as they leverage rapidly changing computer technologies—including current massively parallel, hybrid, and many-core systems.

 In Collaboration With

 - Stony Brook University

 - Virginia Tech